icholy/recurring/README.md

 # Recurring

-> This is an implementatin of Martin Fowler's [Recurring Events for Calendars](https://martinfowler.com/apsupp/recurring.pdf)
+> This is an Implementation of Martin Fowler's [Recurring Events for Calendars](https://martinfowler.com/apsupp/recurring.pdf)